ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

 Starting with 2023 R2, it is possible to embed an instance of Mechanical on Linux.
 However, because of differences in how Mechanical works on Linux, you cannot simply run Python as usual.
 On Linux, certain environment variables must be set for the Python process before it starts.
-You can set up these environment variables using the ``.workbench_lite`` script that is shipped with the Mechanical installation.
+You can set up these environment variables using the ``mechanical-env`` script that can be used after installing ``ansys-mechanical-env``:

-Assume that Mechanical 2023 R2 is installed at ``/usr/ansys_inc``.
-You would run Python with this command:

 .. code::

+    pip install ansys-mechanical-env
-    /usr/ansys_inc/v232/aisol/.workbench_lite python
+    mechanical-env python

 Licensing issues